Oregon Bottle Bill: 1990s to present

 The next change came into effect in January 2018, when additional categories of beverages were required to have a deposit.

-September 2019: Modification to include all kombucha and hard seltzer 3 liters and under into covered beverages.
+2019: Modification to include all kombucha and hard seltzer 3 liters and under into covered beverages.
 (SB 247).
+SB 522 was signed into law making fraudulent redemption of out of state container a violation punishable by a fine up to $250.

+Also in 2019, dealer redemption center was enacted under SB 93, which was sponsored by OBRC.
+Dealer redemption centers are stores that have partnered with OBRC to allow containers to be dropped off in bulk in bags from 8AM-8PM and allowing partnered stores to limit individual container returns to 24 per day.
+The service must be provided without charge and redemption value paid within one week bags being dropped off.

-January 2020: The OLCC announced the addition of 4oz to 1.5 liter sized Kefir, drinkable yogurt, milk-based smoothies and other beverages which are mostly milk or milk substitute with additions of other ingredients.
-Milk and plant-based milk substitutes are not covered, however, the same agency announced it was withdrawing the decision on February 5, 2020 due to the concerns caused by spilt milk in the OBRC's back-end.
+January 2020: The act of returning containers fraudulent became a violation effective January 1, 2020.
+The OLCC announced the addition of 4oz to 1.5 liter sized Kefir, drinkable yogurt, milk-based smoothies and other beverages which are mostly milk or milk substitute with additions of other ingredients.
+Milk and plant-based milk substitutes are not covered, however, OLCC withdrew the decision on February 5, 2020 out of concerns about the effects of milk residue on process equipment.
 In the 2018 expansion, Kefir was exempt from having a refund value.

 A 2020 audit conducted by the state recommends shifting some or all of unclaimed deposit to the state.
 Throughout the history of Oregon Bottle Bill, these funds have been kept by the beverage industry.
 The 2020 Secretary of State audit recommends all or portions of unredeemed deposit to be remitted to the state for recycling or environmental program as done in all states with bottle deposit except Oregon and Iowa instead of letting OBRC keep it.